zxing-js/library/README.md

     .catch(err => console.error(err));
 ```

-You can also decode the video url without showing it in the page, in this case no `video` element is needed in html.
+You can also decode the video url without showing it in the page, in this case no `video` element is needed in HTML.

 ```javascript
 codeReader.decodeFromVideoSource(videoSrc)